tensorflow/addons/CONTRIBUTING.md

 ## Coding style

-Addons provides `make code-format` command to format your changes automatically, don't forget to use it before pushing your codes.
+Addons provides `make code-format` command to format your changes automatically, don't forget to use it before pushing your code.

 Please see our [Style Guide](STYLE_GUIDE.md) for more details.

 ## Code Testing
 #### CI Testing
-We're in the process of setting up our nightly CI testing.
-Because this project will contain CUDA kernels, we need to make sure that the hardware will be available from our CI provider.
+Nighly CI tests are ran and results can be found on the central README.
+To subscribe for alerts please join the [addons-testing mailing list](https://groups.google.com/a/tensorflow.org/forum/#!forum/addons-testing).

 #### Locally Testing